 Dr. Griffin earned his MD and PhD from Harvard Medical School.
 He received the prestigious Medical Scientist Training Program award from the National Institutes of Health and Harvard Medical School.
-He conducted his doctoral research at Harvard on the genetic mechanisms of pain sensitization.
+He conducted his doctoral research in neuroscience at Harvard on the genetic mechanisms of pain sensitization.
 Dr. Griffin has published the results of his research on pain in leading scientific and biomedical journals, including Nature Medicine, Cell, the Journal of Neuroscience, and Brain.

 Degenerative disc disease and disc herniation